Who makes the candles?

 What if my item gets damaged?

-I personally make sure that every product I send out is perfect (if you are worried about the wax, please refer to the section about the nature of candles) – that is with no dents on the tin.
+I personally make sure that every product I send out is perfect (if you are worried about the wax, please refer to the section about the nature of candles).

 Do you guarantee delivery dates?